curityio/nginx_oauth_proxy_module/Questions.md

    https://github.com/curityio/token-handler-encryption-tests

 2. Right now all of the token handler work uses hex encoding for encrypted cookies.\
-   I should update this to base64 (4 characters for every 3 bytes).\
+   I plan to update this to base64 (4 characters for every 3 bytes).\
    It is a more efficient wire format, and cookie size can be an issue.

-3. I have left the secure cookies in the call to the downstream API.\
+3. I have left secure cookies in the call to the downstream API.\
-   Do we think it is cleaner to remove it and just forward the token?
+   Do we think it is cleaner to remove them and only forward the token?

 4. Should we return a JSON body in NGINX module error responses?\
-   For LUA plugins we have returned a JSON error response with a code and message field:
+   For LUA plugins we have returned a JSON error response with a code and message field.\
+   Mostly we return a generic 401 message:
    - code: unauthorized_request
    - message: The request contained a missing, invalid or expired credential

    I would prefer to do this since it gives us a better mechanism for informing the client.\
    Currently the demo SPA client just reads HTTP status codes though.

-5. Phantom token module enhancements\
+5. Phantom token module enhancements.\
-   Pre flight OPTIONS requests should be ignored, since they can never have aan Authorization header.\
+   Pre flight OPTIONS requests should be ignored, since they can never have an Authorization header.\
    Error responses due to expiry have an empty body and a code / message in the www-authenticate response header.\
    The SPA should be able to read these details.\
-   We could do this via CORS expose-headers capabilities, or by returning a JSON body?\
+   Would you prefer to use CORS expose-headers capabilities, or also return a JSON body?\
-   I like the JSON body option, but what do other people think?\
+   My thinking is that a JSON response could return the same details as the www-authenticate header.\
    https://stackoverflow.com/questions/33672689/javascript-jquery-can%C2%B4t-get-www-authenticate-response-header

 6. Docs